adamsilver/adamsilver.io-jekyll/_drafts/2019-01-01-dont-use-ajax-to-remedy-personalised-content-on-cached-pages.md

 ## Personalised content?

-Before discussing the problems let's define personalised content.
+Before discussing the problems, let's define personalised content.
 Personalised content is any content that is specific to a user.
 A "Logout" link in the page header is personalised because the page knows that *you* are logged in and that *you* may want to logout.

 So, about those problems...

 ## Multiple HTTP requests

 Instead of having a single HTTP request that contains the entire required response there will now be multiple.
 The first would be for the Document containing non-personalised content (which will be content-cached after the first request).
 The subsequent request will be via AJAX (and is obviously not content-cached).
 This means *this* request will be hitting your web server anyway with the same latency as always.
 Also, there might be a request for each encapsulated portion of content i.e. Personalised header might be one call, and personalised products might be another call.
-But this is a bit of an architecture rabbit-hole which won't be discuss further in this article.
+But this is a bit of an architecture rabbit-hole which won't be discussed further in this article.

 ## Accessibility